grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 }
 ```

-The performance and memory saving is not exactly as big as when using a static field (e.g. each `SmtpMessage` instance uses must store a separate reference to the received encoding), but it is still a huge improvement over creating a separate encoding for each message.
+The performance and memory saving is not exactly as big as when using a static field (e.g. each `OutboundSmtpMessage` instance uses must store a separate reference to the received encoding), but it is still a huge improvement over creating a separate encoding object per message.

 ### Where statics work?

 What I wrote does not mean that statics do not have their uses.
 They do, but these uses are very specific.
 I will show you one of such uses in the next chapters after I introduce value objects.

 [^SRPMethods]: This principle can be applied to methods as well, but we are not going to cover this part, because it is not directly tied to the notion of composability and this is not a design book ;-).